 While the family is on the waiting list, the family must inform MHA, within 10 business days, of changes in family size or composition, preference status, or contact information, including current residence, mailing address, and phone number.
-The changes must be submitted in writing.
+The changes must be submitted via the Yardi Applicant Portal.